 Numerous methods on how to prioritize requirements have been developed.
 While some work best on a small number of requirements, others are better suited to very complex projects with many decision-makers and variables.
 This list of requirements prioritization techniques provides an overview of common techniques that can be used in prioritizing requirements.

 When you rank requirements on an ordinal scale, you give each one a different numerical value based on its importance.
 For example, the number 1 can mean that the requirement is the most important and the number n can be assigned to the least important requirement, n being the total number of requirements.
-This method works best when you are dealing with a single stakeholder as it can be difficult to align different stakeholders’ perspectives on what the priority of a requirement should be; taking an average can however, solve this problem.
+This method works best when you are dealing with a single stakeholder as it can be difficult to align different stakeholders’ perspectives on what the priority of a requirement should be; taking an average can however, address this problem to some extent.

 2. Numerical Assignment (Grouping)